Wale to perform free show at Sprint Pavilion

 Mayor Nikuyah Walker cannot second motions, and so did not have an opportunity to vote on the measure, but indicated she was not in favor of the expenditure.

-During public comment at the end of the meeting, residents blasted the three councilors, who are white, as "Hitler's best friends," and said their reasons for not approving the money were racist.
+During public comment at the end of the meeting, residents blasted Galvin, Signer and Hill, who are white, as "Hitler's best friends," and said their reasons for not approving the money were racist.

-City spokesman Brian Wheeler said Charlottesville was not involved in planning or funding for the recently announced concert.
+City spokesman Brian Wheeler said Charlottesville was not involved in planning or funding for October Wale concert.

-Coran Capshaw, who founded Red Light Management, also founded Starr Hill Presents, according to his LinkedIn.
+Coran Capshaw, who founded Red Light Management, also founded Starr Hill Presents, according to his LinkedIn page.

 “This activist work is not easy but seeing the REWARDS of CULTURE being represented in MY CITY is ALL I need,” Hudson wrote.